Emperor and Galilean: Writing

 The play was conceived by Ibsen in 1864.
 During his four years in Rome (1864–1868) he actively collected historical material, before starting to write the play itself in 1871.
 It was completed and published in 1873.

 Production history

 The play was premièred at the Theater der Stadt in Leipzig on 5 December 1896.
 The piece was premiered at the National Theatre in Kristiania (now Oslo) on 30 March 1903.

 A slightly abridged English translation was made by Michael Meyer in the early 1960s and revised in the 1980s: it has not been performed on stage, though it was broadcast on BBC Radio 3 on 30 March 1990, with Robert Glenister playing Julian.

 The first stage performance in English was of a newly created version by Ben Power, given at the National Theatre in London on 9 June 2011: Julian was played by Andrew Scott, with Ian McDiarmid as Maximus.
+This formed the basis for a two-part audio adaptation broadcast on BBC Radio 3 in 2023, with Freddie Fox as Julian and Siân Phillips as Maxima, a female version of Maximus.

 Another stage adaptation by Neil Wechsler premiered at Torn Space Theater in Buffalo, New York on Thursday, March 1, 2012, directed by David Oliver, starring Adriano Gatto as Julian.